metalcarratt/ministry/ls/Hebrews/msg05.md

 to grow to maturity, and third one needs to be legally appointed. we have been born of God and made hiers of God, joint heirs with christ. we will share the lords throne and with him inherit all things.

+the angels are ministering servants to those who inherit salvation.